|

 Hair color ranges from light brown to red, with all shades fading to

+silver or white as time progresses.
 Shield dwarves keep their word, whatever the cost, and are incredibly

 stubborn, unwilling to concede an inch unless there is absolutely no